 McMinnville is at the heart of Willamette Valley Wine Country and the largest town in the area – but still not so big.
 It has a historic downtown with maple-lined streets.
 Attractions include galleries, an aviation museum, tasting rooms, breweries, and a couple of excellent restaurants.
 There is a farmers market every Thursday.

 Today’s Intermediate ride meanders along the quiet lanes of the Amity Hills and the Dundee Hills.
-There are stunning views across fields of vines to snow-cappedpeaks of Mount Hood and you have the chance to visit a host of family run and organic wineries.
+There are stunning views across fields of vines to snow-capped peaks of Mount Hood and you have the chance to visit a host of family run and organic wineries.
 Towns you visit included Dayton and Lafayette- both of which have good lunch options.
 Alternatively, take a picnic to one of the wineries.
-Stoller estate is a great choise; on a hill with stunning fews.
+Stoller estate is a great choice; on a hill with stunning fews.
 Domaine Serene and Domaine Drouhin are also nearby.

 Distance: 40 miles with 1300 ft of climbing